lootster/express_passport_mongoose_example/README.md

 - GET /api/profiles/:username

 Get the profile of the specified user
-Note: you need a JWT token to access this API.
+Note: this API is public.
+You don't need JWT token for this API.

 ## Access protected API endpoints with JWT token